Weird Natural Weight Loss Foods?

 There are almost as many types of tea that you can buy in this world as there are plants.

 Today, rose petal tea is gaining in popularity, with many saying that it can help you to lose weight.
 Is this true?
 Yes and no.

-Rose pedal water has been shown to have a diuretic and laxative effect – it makes you eliminate more liquid and solid waste.
+Rose petal water has been shown to have a diuretic and laxative effect – it makes you eliminate more liquid and solid waste.
 This can be helpful in riding your body of toxins or getting rid of an uncomfortable bloated feeling.
-And, it can result in short-term loss of a couple of pounds.
+And, it can result in a short-term loss of a couple of pounds.

 However, it will not be fat pounds lost.
-So, use rose petal water to begin a diet and give you that “wow, I lost a few pounds” boost, or if you need to get down a couple of pounds for a sporting competition weigh in, but don’t expect to look much different.
+So, use rose petal water to begin a diet and give you that “wow, I lost a few pounds” boost, or if you need to get down a couple of pounds for a sporting competition weigh-in, but don’t expect to look much different.

 4. Drinking a little olive oil